danwilson/google-analytics-plugin/README.md

 * `addTransaction()`
 * `addTransactionItem()`

-Unexpected behaviour my occur on the following methods:
+Unexpected behaviour may occur on the following methods:
 * `trackView()`: campaign details are currently not supported and therefore not tracked.